 The key tell-tale difference is that depression symptoms are often prolonged.
-If you or someone you know is suspected to be suffering from depression, here is a useful indicative checklist to help you determine if you should seek professional help immediately.
+If you suspect that you or someone you know is suffering from depression, here is a helpful indicative checklist to help you determine if you should seek professional help immediately.

-Over the last 2 weeks, how often have you experienced the following?
+Over the last two weeks, how often have you experienced the following?

 - Feeling sad or having a depressed mood

 - Loss of interest or pleasure in activities once enjoyed